 - Brown Spots: While they can be result of spider mites or bugs, Phil’s brown spots were definitely because of harsh sunlight.
 Once placed indirect light, these leaves eventually turned yellow and fell off, which brings me to….

 - Yellow Lower Leaves: This is definitely a natural occurrence with these plants, especially as they get bigger and older.
 If you have an inordinate amount of yellow leaves you may be overwatering, but a few on occasion are just older leaves falling off to make room for the new.

-- Stunted growth: Also a natural occurrence with plants.
-If they are not dormant and it’s not winter, they’re may be something wrong.
+- Stunted growth: Also a natural occurrence with all plants.
+If they are not dormant and it’s not winter, there may be something wrong.
 Check for bugs (bugs will stop any plant from growing) and light levels.
 If the plant is in a dark location and too wet, it’s very unhappy, so you’ll need to relocate.
 Pot-bound plants also stunt growth, so be sure to upgrade your pot when necessary.